phusion/juvia/README.md

  * Document the `list_topics` API call.
  * A Quote/Reply button for each comment.
  * Import/export support.
 Not sure whether this is necessary, the user may as well backup the entire database.
+ * Email notification for commenters.
+ * Moderation teams.
+Currently each site is owned by exactly one user, and only that user or the administrator can moderate comments.
+And right now only the site's owner is notified by email of new comments.